SpenceKonde/DxCore/megaavr/extras/errata_and_extras.md

 All written my me, not copied from Microchip.

 ### Vector Table is Wrong on AVR32DA
 Remember how the ATmega808 and 809 had 4-byte interrupt vectors in hardware, but for a while the toolchain tried to generate 2-byte vector tables for it, unsurprisingly that didn't work.
 Well this is much worse: it's the other way around!
 Not only does the toolchain generate binaries that don't work, it cannot be fixed with a toolchain update, because the hardware only supports a 2-byte (rjmp) vector, but the chip has 32k of flash, so only a quarter of the chip would be accessible for interrupt vectors. **Impacted AVR32DA parts are not usable**, and they are apparently being recalled, according to a Microchip employee posting on the AVRFreaks forum.
 However, that was late October; as of early February the fact that the chips are impacted by an errata that renders them completely unusable is still not mentioned on the silicon errata.
-It really raises some questions about their test procedures (They produced a new chip, packaged them, and shipped them, advertising them as fit for use in life safety critical applications without having tested even the equivalent of blink - AND it was a screwup that they did the opposite of on the smallest flash version of the prior product line, so they should have been specifically checking for it...)
-This definitely impacts the A4 silicon revision.
-It is unclear whether the A5 revision is impacted.
+It really raises some questions about their test procedures (They produced a new chip, packaged them, and shipped them, advertising them as fit for use in life safety critical applications without having tested even the equivalent of blink - AND it was a screwup that they did the opposite of on the smallest flash version of the prior product line, so they should have been specifically checking for it...).
+Effected chips were pulled from the market and that's why between the fall and late winter, the 32 k parts were unavailable.

 ### ADC disables digital input
 *If an input pin is selected to be analog input, the digital input function for those pins is automatically disabled*